The average hourly pay for a Human Resources (HR) Clerk is $14.20.

 Human Resources (HR) Clerk Job Listings

-Pay by Experience Level for Human Resources (HR) Clerk
+What is the Pay by Experience Level for Human Resources (HR) Clerks?

 Pay Difference by Location